Module 1: Religious Imaginations in Today's World

 The programme is open to all current LSE students, of all faiths and none.

 To join fill in this application.
-The deadline is Monday 9th October 2023.
+The deadline is midnight on Sunday 12th October.

 Follow us on TwitterInstagram, and LinkedIn to keep up-to-date with our future programmes.